 The underlying concept originates from the works of Edsger Dijkstra and David Parnas.
 Both pioneers emphasizing the importance of why choosing the right structure matters.
 This concept, further reinforced in the upcoming years, refined development standards.
 Although imprecise and disorganized at first, those converged in communities and common approaches.

 To once again illustrate the need for software architecture, consider an imaginary case.
 You being the manager of a construction project.
 But there is one caveat, the schematics on how the owner would like it are missing.
 The only thing you know is that they want a type of structure.
 After you finish guessing the tastes of your owner […] and sketching an imaginary blueprint with untested measurements […] you proceed to start erecting the building in its place.
 Only to find out that the electricians arrived before your main workers and are currently laying water instead of cement.

 According to Wikipedia, Software architecture refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.
 The architecture of a software system is a metaphor, analogous to the architecture of a building.

 In other words, software architecture is the fundamental organization of a system or the wiring of the highest level components.
-While many might not share the by-the-book definition, another interesting take on software architecture is that it’s a shared understanding of the expert developers on the system’s design.
-It comprises decisions one must get right early in the project because it would be too costly to change on a whim.
+Many might not share the by-the-book definition.
+Another interesting take on software architecture is that it’s a shared understanding of the expert developers on the system’s design.
+It comprises decisions one must get right early in the project.
+Otherwise it would be too costly to change on a whim.

 What is the value proposition of good architecture: